-To begin, work with your college's financial aid office to maximize all federal student loan options before you look to other financing.
-Federal student loans are your best option because they offer a guaranteed fixed interest rate, can be consolidated, and feature multiple repayment options.
+To begin, work with your college's financial aid office to receive the maximum available in Federal Direct Student Loans (you'll need to fill out the FAFSA) before you look to other financing.
+Federal Direct Student Loans (which come in two types: subsidized and unsubsidized) are your best option because they offer a guaranteed fixed interest rate, can be consolidated, and feature multiple repayment options.

 If you plan to borrow beyond the federal student loan program, it's important that you do your homework and compare all of the available options.
 Review the tips on private education loans below to get started on the right track.